You can choose to have either a civil or religious Australia wedding ceremony.

 The bride and groom must say words to the effect of:

-I call upon the persons here present to witness that I (bride-to-be/groom-to-be) take thee (bride-to-be/groom-to-be) to be my lawful wedded husband/wife.
+I call upon the persons here present to witness that I (full name), take thee, (full name), to be my lawful wedded wife or husband or partner or spouse.

 Religious ceremonies are legally binding in Australia.